Benzo Rehab Center in Texas

 • Slurred Speech: Talking clearly might suddenly feel like an Olympic event.

-• Memory Problems: Benzos can mess with short-term memory big time.
+• Memory Problems: Benzodiazepines can significantly impact short-term memory.

-• Mood Swings: You float from chill and mindful to overly emotional within minutes.
+• Mood Swings: You transition from being calm and mindful to overly emotional within minutes.

 • Risky Behavior: Benzos lower your inhibitions, which can lead to poor decisions like driving under the influence.